Meldiron/almost-gist/README.md

 > If deploying to static hosting, use `npm run generate` instead, and deploy files from `out` folder.

+3. Deploy frontend and backend on the same domain.
+For example, `myapp.com` and `appwrite.myapp.com`
+4. Add frontend hostname as a platform in Appwrite project

 ## 🤝 Contributing

 To contribute to frontend, make sure to use the [Geist UI](https://geist-ui.dev/) design system.
 Also, make sure to use [TanStack Query](https://tanstack.com/query/v4/) for state management.